AnkiHubSoftware/ankihub_addon/README.md

 ## Development

+### Devcontainer
+This repo has a devcontainer which can be used:
+- locally in VSCode (Run `Dev Containers: Open folder in Container...`, choose the repo folder)
+- remotely in GitHub CodeSpaces

-### Requirements for creating a development environment.
+### Requirements for creating a development environment (without the devcontainer).
 #### Set up a virtual environment and VSCode

 - Create a python virtual environment in your preferred manner.